Odds are against a May 2019 flooding repeat. But rivers always bear watching this time of year

 At the end of April 2019, Tulsa was enjoying a relatively normal rainfall year, just a tad wetter than normal, he said.
 A year later, the ground still has hardly had a break from 2019’s record-smashing wettest year on record for the northeast region.

-So far in 2020 Tulsa is experiencing its 8th wettest year on record, he said.
+So far in 2020 Tulsa is experiencing its eighth wettest year on record, he said.

 Tulsa’s rainfall total through May 1 is 16.87 inches.
 Last year at this time, the area was just slightly wetter than normal with 11.06 inches.